FlynnLeeGit/vue-connect-search/README.md

       a: {type: Number,default: 0},
       b: {type: String,default: ''}
     },
-    // will called when query changed
+    // will called when query changed (notice when params change,this will NOT trigger) onQueryChange(){

-    onQueryChange(){
+    },
+    // will trigger when params change
+    onParamsChange(){

     }
   }